He will come like last leaf’s fall.

 Those who have heard the message of Jesus ought not to be surprised to hear that the only God there is is the outcasted God, and to find the outcasted God among the outcast.
 Is this not the message of Matthew 25?:

 We must look for signs of the Servant-God’s presence among those who serve.
 Numbered among the world’s neglected and forgotten castes, we must expect to hear the echo of God’s voice among those who are oppressed.
 The pieta-like image on the left recalls that since 800 million of the planet’s people suffer from hunger and malnutrition, we might well expect that God’s availability is made tangible in loaves and fishes, rice and safe drinking water.
-Since God’s identification with the world involves God’s becoming creaturely, we ought look for God not only in ‘holy’ places or by means of ‘holy’ words, but also in the very common and ordinary things of life, in the well-over 500 million people who are living in what the World Bank has called ‘absolute poverty’, and in all those gathered up in the one great movement of divine emptying and filling.
+Since God’s identification with the world involves God’s becoming creaturely, perhaps we ought look for God not (only?) in ‘holy’ places or by means of ‘holy’ words, but also in the very common and ordinary things of life, in the well-over 500 million people living in what the World Bank has called ‘absolute poverty’.
+Are these not those gathered up in the one great movement of divine emptying and filling?
 ‘We will not be surprised to discover’, Brown writes, ‘that [God] suffered also, nor will we flinch when Bonhoeffer pronounces the initially disturbing words, “Only the suffering God can help,” even though it is probably the ultimate in the pseudonymous activity of God that he could be acquainted with grief’ (p.
 86).

 The words ‘only the suffering God can help’ come from Bonhoeffer’s Letters and Papers from Prison.
 And it’s worth hearing the context – both literary and historical/political – from which these words come: